andreipfeiffer/css-in-js/README.md

 **Observations**:
 - uses `insertRule()` in development also, so you cannot see what gets bundled
 - splits styles into atomic class names
-- it generates a shitton of classes, it also expands short-hand properties (like `padding: 1em`)
+- it generates a shitton of classes, it also expands short-hand properties (like `padding: 1em`), but maybe [atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js) scales better
 - does not support string styling with tagged templates (to reduce bundle size, as they say)
 - but they support both `styled` & `css` approaches
 - great design tokens management and usage